-One advantage to rain during your visit is that you’ll get to experience rain in one of the world’s largest temperate rain forests.
-In both the forests and the waterfronts, rain transforms the landscape as creatures specially adapted to this environment thrive in the wet weather.
+One advantage to looking for things to do in Seattle on rainy days is that you’ll get to experience rain in one of the world’s largest temperate rain forests.
+In both the forests and the waterfronts, rain transforms the landscape- creatures specially adapted to this environment thrive in the wet weather.

-The best beaches to hit for rainy-day low tide exploring are:
+The best beaches on my list of things to do in the rain for low tide exploring are:

 - Constellation Park – West Seattle